Cekindo Business International is now InCorp Indonesia. Learn more.

 Ownership is one of the critical things to consider when setting up a fintech company as well.
 In this case, foreigners can become owners of fintech companies.
 However, the maximum foreign ownership is set at 85%.

-The proof of a capital deposit is required during the permit application to OJK.
+Proof of a capital deposit is required during the permit application to OJK.
 When the licensing is not completed, companies are not allowed to take out the capital for any company’s operations purposes.

 Once your company is registered, the next process is the permit application.
 OJK allows a maximum deadline of 12 months to apply for the permit once the registration process is done.
 If companies fail to do so, their registration certificate will become invalid, and they will have to do the registration all over again.